grow/grow-ext-kintaro/watcher/README.md

 this microservice will poll Kintaro for changes to a project, then execute a webhook if there were changes since it last run.

-By default, the polling time is about every thirty seconds, depending on how long webhook URLs take to execute.
+By default, the polling time is about every minute, depending on how long webhook URLs take to execute.

 ## Usage